Why You Need to Be Sleeping On A Fiberglass Free Mattress

 Where is Fiberglass Inside a Mattress Located?

 Because the fiberglass layer is typically just under the cover fabric, many mattress manufacturers instruct owners to not remove the cover, even if there’s a zipper to do so.
-Slipping off the cover or needing to fix a ripped mattress can let the fiberglass shards underneath spread throughout your bedroom and even into the rest of your home.
+Slipping off the cover or needing to fix a ripped mattress can let the shards underneath spread throughout your bedroom and even into the rest of your home.

 What If My Mattress Has Fiberglass?